How to Fulfil Your Businesses Bookkeeping and Accounting Needs

 What is bookkeeping?

 Bookkeeping is the process of keeping accurate records of business transactions.
 All financial transactions are recorded and stored in your ‘books’.
-Additional activities include verifying and recording invoices, paying suppliers and keeping receipts.
+Kermode Bookkeeping excels in this area, ensuring that additional activities such as verifying and recording invoices, paying suppliers, and keeping receipts are handled with precision and care.
+Their meticulous approach helps you maintain organized and up-to-date financial records, which is crucial for smooth business operations and compliance.

 What is a bookkeeper?